bitrix24/b24restdocs/api-reference/bizproc/bizproc-robot/bizproc-robot-add.md

-# Register a New Robot bizproc.robot.add
+# Register a new Automation rule bizproc.robot.add

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it shortly.
+Some data may be missing — we will fill it in shortly.

 {% endnote %}